zalando-stups/stups-gotthard/README.rst

 Gotthard
 ========
 Gotthard is a command line tool to simplify connecting to a PostgreSQL instance via a bastion_ host.
-This tool is created in the context of zalando-stups_, however it does not depend on it.
+This tool is created in the context of zalando-stups_, however it could be used without it.

 .. contents::
     :local: